This is us, drop by sometime.

 I am a developmental neurobiologist, and I have a long-standing interest in the cellular and molecular mechanisms underlying the hormonal regulation of neuronal plasticity, particularly in the context of neuropeptide signaling and the control of insect behavior.
 My current research is focused on factors controlling neuronal remodeling, a process involving the extensive pruning of nerve cell connections followed by the formation of new ones.
 I am also investigating the regulation of peptide hormone expression by steroids, and the control of neuropeptide secretion.

-I am currently Chair of the Department of Biology at OU, and I am serving a year as Chair of the Faculty Senate.
-My courses have included Cell Biology and Cell/Molecular Neurobiology, and I am currently leading efforts to update our introductory biology courses and engage all biology majors in research as sophomores as a formal part of the curriculum.
+I am currently Chair of the Department of Biology at the University of Oklahoma.
+My courses have included Cell Biology and Cell/Molecular Neurobiology, and I am leading efforts to update our introductory biology courses and engage all biology majors in research as sophomores as a formal part of the curriculum.

 Mature neurons display major changes in structure and function during learning, puberty, and seasonal reproduction, and following injury and neurodegenerative disease.
 The mechanisms underlying these adaptive changes are poorly understood.